benknoble/Dotfiles/README.md

 # macOS
 command -v brew

-make brew_setup
+zuo . brew-setup
 ```

 The next time you start a shell (probably homebrewed `zsh`, since that's what
-`make brew_setup` sets it to), your new config files will load , giving you
+`zuo . brew-setup` sets it to), your new config files will load, giving you
 access to a whole host of new command-line fu.

 `reload` is a helpful alias (defined for both `bash` and `zsh`) for when changes